 When all tasks are done the transport switches back to the peek mode.

-In certain conditions, the initial estimate of a number of pending messages might be wrong e.g. when there is more than one instance of a scaled-out endpoint consuming messages from the same queue.
-In this case, one of the received tasks is going to fail (delete
+Under certain conditions, the initial estimate of the number of pending messages might be wrong e.g. when there is more than one instance of a scaled-out endpoint consuming messages from the same queue.
+In this case, one of the received tasks will fail (i.e. delete

-The default peek interval, if there is has been no messages in the queue, is 1 second.
+The default peek interval, if no peek has yet been run or the previous peek returned no messages in the queue, is 1 second.
 The recommended range for this setting is between 100 milliseconds to 10 seconds.
 If a value higher than the maximum recommended settings is used, a warning message will be logged.
-While a value less than 100 milliseconds will put too much unnecessary stress on the database, a value larger than 10 seconds should also be used with caution as it may result in messages backing up in the queue.
+While a value less than 100 milliseconds will put unnecessary stress on the database, a value larger than 10 seconds should also be used with caution as it may result in messages backing up in the queue.

-[!NOTE] In cases where the queue peek interval is configured, care should be taken to ensure that the peek interval is not bigger than the Time-To-Be-Received(TTBR) to ensure that such messages are not discarded.
+If the queue peek interval is configured, it must not be set larger than the Time-To-Be-Received(TTBR) to ensure that such messages are not discarded.

 Queue peek settings